Suncompute/EndlessUtopia/README.md

 - Prime number-based hash matching
 - Coordinate sum divisibility checks

-When you visit a cat location, it leaves behind subtle traces (dots) that persist in your world instance, creating a unique exploration history.
+TODO: When you visit a cat location, it leaves behind subtle traces (dots) that persist in your world instance, creating a unique exploration history.

 Cat characters include: `@`, `C`, `c`, `o`, `O`